Your Airline Miles May Get Less Valuable: Here’s How to Fight Back

 Let's say you want to fly Delta out to Hawaii next winter, so you're focused on earning SkyMiles.
 Thanks to Delta's unpredictable award pricing, the airline often charges 70,000 SkyMiles or more for roundtrip flights to Hawaii.
 And that may only go up from here.

-But by earning Chase points, you can also book those exact same Delta flights to Hawaii for just 35,000 points each by transferring them to Air France/KLM Flying Blue.
+But by earning Chase points, you can also book those exact same Delta flights to Hawaii for as low as just 30,000 points each by transferring them to Virgin Atlantic.
 Or fly from the West Coast to Hawaii and back on American Airlines by transferring 26,000 points to British Airways.
 Or use them for a completely different trip when the time comes.

-American Express points have even more options at their disposal, with a list of more than 20 different airline and hotel transfer partners.
+American Express points have even more options at their disposal than Chase, with a list of more than 20 different airline and hotel transfer partners.

 ProgramTypeTransfer RatioTransfer Time